g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

     Received RRO (ProtectionFlag 1=Available 2=InUse 4=B/W 8=Node 10=SoftPreempt 20=Node-ID):
           10.200.0.1(flag=9 Label=58) 10.200.0.9(flag=1 Label=45) 10.200.0.20(Label=3)
 ```
-The optimize value is 28800 fixed, this situation is different than in the LSPs with auto-bandwidth that are optimized considering his average bandwidth.
-This knob will optimize all LSPs with the actual bandwitdh signalled and searching for a best path, or, without bandwidth signalled, only for a best path.
+The optimization value is fixed at 28800.
+This situation differs from that of LSPs with automatic bandwidth, which are optimized considering their average bandwidth.
+This parameter will optimize all LSPs with the actual bandwidth signaled, searching for the best path, or, without the bandwidth signaled, only the best path.

-Everything is ok!!!
-Let's follow for the next tasks.
+All right!
+Let's proceed to the next tasks.

-Updating the tasks in our network:
+Updating our task list:
 * ~~Become the network invisible for the external traceroutes~~
 * ~~Configure LSPs to be established trough specific color in backbone~~
 * ~~Configure explicit-paths to establish the LSPs trough specific path~~